1. What Does the Name "Joy o' Kanji" Mean?

 8. In What Sequence Will JOKIA Photo Albums Appear?

 The first 100 JOKIA albums will feature the 997 gakushu kanji, the ones learned by the end of 6th grade.

-I've started somewhat randomly with kanji number 301, and I believe I'll press on sequentially toward kanji number 997, then circling back and doing the first 300.
-For now I have skipped those because people studying the most basic kanji would probably prefer to see photos filled only with other simple kanji, as well as easy grammatical structures.
-It may be harder to find such photos, because that's certainly not how people think in Japan when they make signs!
+I've started somewhat randomly with kanji number 302, and I believe I'll press on sequentially toward kanji number 997, later circling back and doing the first 300 or so.
+For now I have skipped those because people studying the most basic kanji probably want to see photos filled only with other simple kanji, as well as with easy grammatical structures.
+It's harder to find such photos, as that's certainly not how people think when they make signs in Japan!

 Joy o' Kanji has borrowed the numbering system from Kenneth Henshall's Guide to Remembering Japanese Characters.
 He organized his book according to the grade levels at which Japanese students learn each kanji, and he then assigned a number to each character.
 The lowest numbers correspond to first grade.
 The junior high school kanji start at 997 in his book, and the same is therefore true in Joy o' Kanji.

 When Henshall published his book, the Joyo set contained 1,945 characters.
 Since then, five have dropped out, and 196 have been added, resulting in 2,136 kanji.
 I have adjusted his numbering in the following way:

 Henshall's 1342, 勺, has become 宛 in Joy o' Kanji.